ATL-WDI-Exercises/password-checker/README.md

 ## Description

-Write a program that verifies that a given password is secure, i.e. that it conforms to the following corporate standards for passwords:
+You have been hired by Initech to tighten up their security.
+Your first assignment is to write a program to verify that a given password is secure, i.e. that it conforms to the following corporate standards for passwords:

 * has a length of 8 to 16 characters
 * contains at least 2 digits